Global Studies (BA/BS)

 Courses applied to the major, with the exception of the language requirement and up to 8 credits in Field Studies: [Topic] (GLBL 406) or Terminal Project (GLBL 409), must be taken for letter grades.

-A maximum of 12 credits in courses taken to fulfill the university group requirements may be applied toward the global studies major.
+A maximum of 12 credits in courses taken to fulfill the university area requirements may be applied toward the global studies major.

 A maximum of 20 credits in courses taken in a single department other than global studies may be applied toward the global studies major, exclusive of the language requirement and the External Block B Professional Concentration option.